Nurturing Emotional Intelligence in Early Childhood for Lasting Impact

 4. Teach Empathy Through Group Activities

 Group activities provide opportunities for children to practice empathy.
 Engage them in collaborative projects where they can share ideas and understand their peers' viewpoints.
-For instance, working on a group art project can foster teamwork and help children learn to appreciate diverse perspectives.
+For instance, working on a group art project can foster teamwork and help children appreciate diverse perspectives.

 5. Establish Routine Check-Ins

 Include regular opportunities for children to share their feelings.
 This practice invites emotional expression and builds a supportive community.
-Use simple prompts to guide discussions, helping kids articulate their feelings and enrich their emotional vocabulary.
+Use simple prompts to guide discussions, helping kids articulate their feelings and expand their emotional vocabulary.

 6. Provide Conflict Resolution Tools